Particular/ServicePulse/docs/authentication-testing.md

 ### Scenario 8: Logout Flow

-Verify that logout clears the session.
+Verify that logout clears the session and redirects to the logged-out page.

 **Prerequisites:**